scottviteri/ManipulateProofTrees/README.md

 ## ./ProofTrees

 Exported collection of reified proof trees from ./ProofSourceFiles.
-Export is handled by ./coq_proof_to_trees.sh, which depends on my local version of the git repo uwplse/CoqAST .
-I have not yet made this Coq plugin available on github.
+Export is handled by ./coq_proof_to_trees.sh, which depends on my local version of the git repo uwplse/CoqAST.

 ## ./Images